WHAT TO EXPECT

-When you’re ready, e-mail Malissa HERE with your name and any questions you may have about the yoga school and how to begin.
-You may set up a time to come in, see the facilities, and observe your first class.
-After, you and Malissa will decide on the best day and time for you to begin your first month of yoga.
+When you’re ready to begin at AYB e-mail Malissa HERE with your name and any questions you may have about mysore style ashtanga yoga and AYB.
+Then we may set up a time for you to come in, see the facilities, and observe your first class.
+This is a meet and greet where you may see the space, the practice, and decide if it is a good fit for you!

-All students new to the mysore method are required to observe before beginning in the program.
-Students visiting in from out of town or with an existing practice will be able to start straight away after setting a time and day to begin.
+NOTE: All students new to mysore style ashtanga yoga are required to observe before beginning in the program.
+Students visiting from out of town with an existing practice will be able to start straight away!
+Just let us know when you’ll be around by emailing Malissa HERE.

 वन्दे गुरूणां चरणारविन्दे सन्दर्शित स्वात्म सुखाव बोधे ।